ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ~~~

 The value of `n` is determined by the length of the
-`ClientIssuanceElement` vector in the `IssuanceMessage` struct.
+`ClientIssuanceElement` vector in the `IssuanceRequest` struct.
 The
 internal data types are described below.

 ~~~